nucleuscloud/neosync/docs/docs/connections/sqlserver.md

 ## Limitations

-MSSQL is Neosync's newest connection and is still somewhat limited in features.
-We are actively bringing it up to feature parity (where relevant) to our other relational connections: PostgreSQL and MySQL.
+MSSQL overall has less features that other databases like PostgreSQL and MySQL have easier support for.

+That being said, we want to bring MSSQL as close to feature parity as possible with these other databases.
+Below is a small section of a few spots that we are actively working on bring MSSQL up to snuff with the other relational DB counterparts.

 ### Data Truncation